See my Pronunciation bibliography for the sources used in creating this guide.

 I make full use of the International Phonetic Alphabet on this page.
 Whilst this may be unfamiliar to some readers, it is without a doubt the only way to achieve any sort of precision, and for anyone who is likely to make a habit of singing in medieval languages, it is worth investing a bit of study time so that you can then make sense of other guides and resources.
 To assist with this, each of the symbols in the Sound (IPA) column is linked where possible to the Wikipedia page that explains it.
 In all cases though, I have tried to relate the sounds of medieval Galician-Portuguese to those of modern English and Spanish (Castilian) or, where it seems useful, to other major modern European languages.

-The position of the stress in any word of two or more syllables can be identified from the following simple rules, in descending order of precedence:
+In this edition, the position of the stress in any word of two or more syllables can be identified from the following simple rules, in descending order of precedence:

 - Words with an acute or circumflex accent have the stress on the marked syllable, e.g. ángeos [ˈaŋʤe.os], porê [poˈɾeŋ], duodécima, nïú [ni.ˈuŋ] aprendí, razô, Cádiz